Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 Capitol building west lawn concerts: Free summer evening concerts

 No. Walk the Mall instead.
-You'll see more, stop where you want, and avoid looking like a tourist cliche rolling past the Lincoln Memorial in a helmet.
+You'll see more, stop where you want, and skip the tourist-cliche look of rolling past the Lincoln Memorial in a helmet.

 If walking 3+ km sounds like too much, rent a scooter ($1 unlock + $0.39/min) from Lime or Bird.
 They're everywhere.

-Do I need to book museum tickets in advance?
+Do you need to book museum tickets in advance?

 For these, yes — absolutely book ahead: